JHS-Viking-Robotics/Java-Hello-World/docs/Java-Hello-World-Tutorial/Step-3-Basic-Drivetrain-Subsystem.md

 # Basic Drivetrain Subsystem

 Now that we have a blank copy of this project on our computer, we can start writing some code.
-The first thing we will do is make our robot drive around using a joystick for input from a driver.
+The first thing we will do is make our robot drive around using a video game controller.

 ## Create The Subsystem

-Whenever we have hardware on our robot that we would like to control with our robot program, we need to add this hardware to a ```subsystem```.
+Whenever we have physical hardware on our robot that we would like to control with our robot program, we need to add this hardware to a ```subsystem```.
 A subsystem is a Java class which gives the rest of our program an interface for controlling hardware components.

 Our ```Drivetrain``` subsystem will consist of 4 motor controllers.
 2 Talon SRX controllers act as primary controllers, and 2 Victor SPX controllers follow the Talon SRX controllers.
 We will have some private member variables which represent the physical motor controllers.
 We will also have public methods which will tell the controllers to move a certain direction